ibm-cloud-docs/cis/about-rule-sets.md

 ## Phases
 {: #phases}

 A phase defines a stage in the life of a request where you can execute rulesets.
-Phases are defined by {{site.data.keyword.cis_short_notm}} and cannot be modified.
+Phases are defined by {{site.data.keyword.cis_short_notm}} and can't be modified.

 Phases exist at the instance level and at the zone level.
 For the same phase, rules defined at the instance level are evaluated before the rules defined at the zone level.